A closer look at technical topics

 Workday will become the single source of truth for the University's HR and finance data.

 The transformation team is in the process of cleaning a huge amount of data from the systems Workday will replace, and preparing to load it into the platform in time for go-live.
-On the HR side, this will include employment data from August 2026 onwards; on the finance side, it will include data from current projects, as well as data going back to the 2023 financial year.
+On the HR side, this will include employment data from August 2026 onwards; on the finance side, it will include data from current projects, as well as data going back to July 2024 (such as closing balances).
 As HR and finance processes will all run within Workday, the data will automatically update across the platform, so there'll be no need to manually update duplicate data sets.

 Workday can generate a range of reports, which align with what various York teams use now.
 Depending on your role, you'll have access to dashboards related to your area of work, and be able to save the favourites you use most often.
-We're looking at how to make the most of these dashboards and integrations to make data in Workday as useful as possible.
+We're looking at how to make the most of these dashboards and integrations to make data in Workday as useful as possible, and we'll be able to demonstrate them later in the year.

 A lot of historic data won't be moved into the platform.
 The team will be keeping an archive of it instead, limiting access to a small group of specialist staff who may need it for auditing purposes.